-This isn't the time to whine about how much more everyone else is making than you or how you take on twice as much work as they do.
-Even if it's true, the tone you set won't make you look good.
-Also, don't talk about how much your own expenses, like rent or loans, have gone up.
-Your outside expenses are not part of your manager's concern or consideration.
+This isn't the time to whine about how much more everyone else is making more than you or how you take on twice as much work as they do.
+Even if it's true, complaining rarely convinces bosses to loosen the purse-strings.

 Is a Promotion a Possibility?

 Keep in mind that one of the best ways to enhance your pay is to secure a promotion.
 If there is a suitable opening above your level or if you can justify reclassifying your job at a higher level, then ask management about the possibility of a promotion.

 Promotions are often accompanied by more significant raises than would normally be awarded as part of regular salary adjustments.
-Pay raises associated with promotions are often in the 10 - 15 percent range, while salary increases for performance are typically 1 - 5 percent.
+Pay raises associated with promotions are often in the 10 to 15 percent range, while salary increases for performance are typically 1 to 5 percent.